Quantum-Accelerated Solution of Nonlinear Equations from Variational Principles: Examples and Numerical Results

-The implementation of this time evolution on a quantum computer is achieved through the utilization of exact linearization to the infinite dimensional linear dynamics.
-In Carleman linearization, an infinite number of variable, denoted by $y_p = u^p$ ($p\in \mathbb{N} \cup \{0\}$) are introduced.
-The time derivative of $y_p$ results in the dynamics of the infinite-dimensional system
+This time evolution can be implemented on a quantum computer by utilizing exact linearization of infinite-dimensional linear dynamics.
+In Carleman linearization, an infinite number of variables, denoted by $y_p = u^p$ ($p\in \mathbb{N} \cup \{0\}$), is introduced.
+The time derivative of $y_p$ results in the dynamics of the infinite-dimensional system:

-Clearly, the resulting equation is a linear time evolution equation.
-Truncating all terms $p> P \in \mathbb{Z}$ yields a truncated finite-dimensional linear time evolution equations.
-For example, in $P=5$ case this can be written in matrix form as
+The resulting equation is a linear time-evolution equation.
+Truncating all the terms $p> P \in \mathbb{Z}$ yields a truncated finite-dimensional linear time-evolution equation.
+For example, when $P=5$, this can be expressed in matrix form as

-and this time evolution equation can be simulated using well known quantum algorithms such as QSLA and HS.
+This time-evolution equation can be simulated using well-known quantum algorithms such as QSLAs and HSs.

-Next, we will verify the solution to the nonlinear equilibrium equation obtained by solving the above linear time evolution.
-We numerically integrated Eq.~(\ref{eq:exp1CL}) and got the value of $y_1(t=T_\mathrm{end})$ for each external force $b=0.0,0.1,\cdots, 2.0$.
-We used $T_\mathrm{end} = 1$ as sufficiently large time length.
-We also used the spring properties $k=10$ and $a=3000$ in the numerical simulation results.
-As the initial value of the state, $u(t=0)=0$ was set as the natural state with no external force.
-Fig.~2(c) shows an example of the time evolution trajectory of $y_1(t)$ at $b=0.2$.
-In Fig.~2(d), the red line shows the $y_1(t=T_\mathrm{end})$ as a solution of Eq.~(\ref{eq:problemeq_exp1}) based on our method and Carleman Linearization.
-The blue dotted line shows the exact solution of Eq.~(\ref{eq:problemeq_exp1}).
-Additionally, the light-blue line shows the exact solution for linear spring case where we set $k=10, a=0$ in Eq.~(\ref{eq:problemeq_exp1}).
+Next, we verify the solution to the nonlinear equilibrium equation obtained by solving the linear time evolution above.
+We numerically integrate Eq.~(\ref{eq:exp1CL}) and obtain the value of $y_1(t=T_\mathrm{end})$ for each external force $b=0.0,0.1,\cdots, 2.0$.
+We use $T_\mathrm{end} = 1$ as a sufficiently long time.
+We also use the spring properties $k=10$ and $a=3000$ in the numerical simulation results.
+The initial value of the state $u(t=0)=0$ is set as the natural state with no external force.
+Fig.~2(c) shows an example of the time-evolution trajectory of $y_1(t)$ at $b=0.2$.
+In Fig.~2(d), the red line represents $y_1(t=T_\mathrm{end})$ as a solution to Eq.~(\ref{eq:problemeq_exp1}) based on the proposed method and Carleman linearization.
+The blue dotted line indicates the exact solution of Eq.~(\ref{eq:problemeq_exp1}).
+Additionally, the light-blue line shows the exact solution for the linear spring case, where we set $k=10, a=0$ in Eq.~(\ref{eq:problemeq_exp1}).

 Fig.~2(d) indicates that the use of our method with Carleman linearization successfully replicates the exact solution up to a limit of $b < 0.3$.
-Even in this range of $b$, both the region where the nonlinear spring behaves like linear spring ($b \leq 0.1$) and the region where the nonlinearity of the spring appears and the spring displacement is suppressed compared to that of the linear spring ($0.1 < b < 0.3$) can be correctly solved.
-This means that our proposed method can solve nonlinear equilibrium equation beyond the range of linearity.
+Even in this range of $b$, both the region where the nonlinear spring behaves as a linear spring ($b \leq 0.1$) and the region where the nonlinearity of the spring appears and the spring displacement is suppressed compared with that of the linear spring ($0.1 < b < 0.3$) can be correctly solved.
+This implies that the proposed method can solve nonlinear equilibrium equations beyond the range of linearity.